siyul-park/uniflow/docs/getting_started.md

 ## HTTP API Integration

-To modify node specifications via HTTP API, you'll need to set up a workflow that exposes these capabilities.
-Utilize the `syscall` node included in the default extensions:
+To modify node specifications via HTTP API, you need to set up workflows that expose these functionalities.
+Use the `syscall` node included in the [basic extensions](../ext/README.md):

 ```yaml
 kind: syscall
 opcode: nodes.create # nodes.read, nodes.update, nodes.delete
 ```

-Explore our [workflow example](../examples/system.yaml) to get started.
-You can enhance this workflow with authentication and authorization processes as needed.
-Typically, these runtime control workflows are defined in the `system` namespace.
+To get started, refer to the [workflow example](../examples/system.yaml).
+You can add authentication and authorization processes to this workflow as needed.
+Typically, such runtime control workflows are defined in the `system` namespace.